Scenic Byway 12 is 122 miles of outstanding scenery and geology that defies description.

 on top of the world and look down into the canyon from from either side of the road on a narrow ridge between two benches barely wide enough for the highway, stop at the Anasazi State Park Museum to view artifacts of the Ancestral Puebloans who lived here long ago, climb onto Boulder Mountain atop theThe Aquarius plateau is the highest timbered plateau in North America [Wikipedia, USGS] Aquarius plateau on top of the The Grand Staircase is a huge geologic formation in Utah and Arizona, running from the Grand Canyon to Boulder Mountain.
 This geologic formation is the source for the name of the Grand Staircase-Escalante National Monument.Grand Staircase, with stunning views from Boulder summit of the Henry Mountains, Waterpocket Fold inside capitol Reef National Park, and Lower Browns Reservoir, then down the mountain and off the Aquarius plateau to Scenic Byway 12's end at Scenic Byway 24 in Torrey, 5 miles west of the entrance to Capitol Reef National Park.

-Digress with a side trip down the historic Burr Trail with outstanding scenery, through Long Canyon and down the Waterpocket Fold switchbacks to the junction with Notom-Bullfrog Road.
+Digress with a side trip down historic Burr Trail with outstanding scenery, through Long Canyon and down the Waterpocket Fold switchbacks to Notom-Bullfrog Road.
 Turn around and climb the switchbacks to return to SB12, or go north on Notom-Bullfrog Road to Scenic Byway 24, and west through Capitol Reef National Park to the eastern end of Scenic Byway 12 at Torrey.
-The Burr Trail continues to U279.
+The Burr Trail continues to the southeast to Utah 279.

-Note: On December 4, 2017, U.S. President Donald Trump signed an executive order redefining the boundaries of the Grand Staircase–Escalante National Monument.
-It introduces three units inside the original monument named, west to east, Grand Staircase, Kaiparowits, and Escalante Canyons (there are hints that these three units may become individual national monuments with the Grand Staircase-Escalante going away).
+Note: On December 4, 2017, U.S. President Donald Trump signed an executive order redefining the boundary of the Grand Staircase–Escalante National Monument.
+It introduces three units inside the original monument named, west to east, Grand Staircase, Kaiparowits, and Escalante Canyons.
 SB12 is now inside the Escalante Canyons unit only across the slickrock, through Calf Creek Canyon, and across the hogback.
 Our page on the Canyons of the Escalante is about the canyons of the Escalante River and its tributaries, extending to the south of the monument, not about the unit of the same name inside the Grand Staircase-Escalante NM.
-The geologic Grand Staircase formation is not a national monument and is not affected by this order.
+That is expected to change with an executive order from president Joe Biden.